4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 ML Product architecture
 ************************

-There are other options for packaging and delivering Model Serving: for example, embedded models in mobile devices or batch inference systems.
-We will return to batch inference systems later when we look at ETL processes..
+Sometimes other model serving approaches may be required:
+1. Embedded models in mobile or edge devices.
 Model Serving of embedded models is beyond the scope of our current topic
+2. Batch inference.
+We will return to batch inference systems later when we look at ETL processes.
+3. Real-time streaming

 Why is Model Serving needed?
 ****************************